Scarlett O'Hara: In popular culture

-In the 1977 song Belle of the Ball written and recorded by Waylon Jennings off of Ol' Waylon he mentions Scarlett O’Hara in the opening verse as a comparison to the love of someone, presumed to be his wife Jessi Colter, gave to him.
+In the 1977 song Belle of the Ball from the album Ol' Waylon, by Waylon Jennings, Scarlett O’Hara is mentioned in the opening verse as a comparison to the love of someone, presumed to be his wife Jessi Colter, gave to him.

-The Carol Burnett Show parodied the film adaption three times, most notably Went with the Wind! sketch in its tenth season.
-Carol Burnett parodied the role twice – once as "Scarlett O'Fever" and the other as "Starlet O'Hara" – while Vicki Lawrence briefly parodied the role another time.
+The Carol Burnett Show parodied the film adaptation three times, most notably Went with the Wind! sketch in its tenth season.
+Carol Burnett parodied the role twice—once as "Scarlett O'Fever" and the other as "Starlet O'Hara"—while Vicki Lawrence briefly parodied the role another time.
 The Went with the Wind! sketch was listed by TV Guide as #2 in its list of "The 50 Funniest TV Moments of All Time" in January 1999, while Burnett's dress designed by series costumer Bob Mackie is on display at the Smithsonian Institution.